 Vegetarian backpacking meals and freeze dried foods for travel | natural & organic

-Dark Chocolate: Why You Should Pack it
+Why You Should Pack Dark Chocolate on the Trail

 Imagine biting into your favorite chocolate bar.
 That chocolaty chunk rests momentarily on your tongue, full of rich and creamy goodness.
 The juices flow from your salivary glands.
 You roll the piece around in your mouth, and it steadily liquefies by the warmth of your body heat.
 Your fingers reach for another piece to plop between your lips.

 Dark chocolate, in particular, is an excellent backpacking food.
 It is high in calories and promotes health.
 Regarding calories, chocolate is one of the most energy-dense foods we eat, averaging about 160 calories per 1 ounce (28.35 grams).
-Chemically it is very stable due to the abundance of antioxidants and saturated fat, giving it a remarkably long shelf life.
+Chemically, it is very stable due to the abundance of antioxidants and saturated fat, giving it a remarkably long shelf life.
 But not all chocolate is created equal.
 There is the junk food variety of chocolates and the pure, minimal-ingredient chocolate sources.
 There is also white chocolate, which is not chocolate at all.

-Here we’ll compare the processing and nutritional details of the different types of chocolate.
+Here, we’ll compare the processing and nutritional details of the different types of chocolate.

 Cocoa Pods